WebFreak001/WurgerKing/README.md

 It is designed to be fast and lightweight and only required a browser to function.

-This project is heavily inspired by [Slurger](https://github.com/max1220/slurger4) and builds on top of their previous work.
+This project started inspired by [Slurger](https://github.com/max1220/slurger4) and builds on top of their previous work.

+Furthermore this is now a webapp alternative for the [Better King](https://github.com/BetterKingBot/BKCouponCrawler) Telegram bot.
+You can use the Telegram bot for notifications and other features as well as the lightest possible mobile data experience.

 The web-facing part is licensed GPLv3.
 Server and other parts are licensed under the MIT license.
 See [LICENSE.md](LICENSE.md) for more information.